 Anyway, I thought hydrozoans were all as boring as the hydra.
-But, once I looked into them, I found out they have more interesting members, like the Portuguese man o’ war.
+But, once I looked into them, I found out they have at least one more interesting member: the Man o’ War.
 And that one’s definitely pretty cool!
-More on them later.

 The Man O’War are essentially living sailboats.
 If you’ve never seen one, they look like a balloony elongated body with a sail on top floating on the ocean surface, and incredibly long tentacles below.

-They carry a pretty heavy punch, and their nettle cells can actually harm—and kill—a human.
+They carry a pretty heavy punch and their nettle cells can actually harm—and kill—a human.
 Most people never see them in the water, but instead find them washed up on the beach.
 If you find these pretty blue things on the beach, take your fingers off them.
 Their toxic nematocysts (that’s the organelles inside the cnidocytes responsible for injecting the toxin) can stay toxic for months if the conditions are right.
-I can’t find the supposed source of my teacher’s slide, but if he’s right then you’d need 0.00002 grams of the Portuguese Man O’ War’s toxin to kill a human a little heavier than the tiny person I am.
+I can’t find the supposed source of my teacher’s slide, but if he’s right then you’d need 0.00002 grams of the Portuguese Man O’ War’s toxin to kill a human weighing as little as I do.
 And it’s a pretty versatile toxin that attacks the nervous system, the heart, the lungs, as well as leading to an allergic immune response and being corrosive.
 Yeah, don’t touch them.

 The Cubozoa: Cube-Shaped Jellies with Sometimes Deadly Toxins